axelfiedler/flowAroundTriangles/README.md

 <img src="https://github.com/axelfiedler/flowAroundTriangles/blob/main/flow_example.PNG" alt="Example of calculated velocity field" width="300"/>

 ## Neural network model training ##
 First run `read_files.py` to store the simulation data in a Pandas DataFrame, that can easily be used in the further steps.
+The DataFrame will be saved in `tmp` folder.
 After that you can run `parameter_study.py` to perform a small parameter study, that will try to train neural networks with different width and depth (i.e. number of nodes per layer and number of layers).
 Some of the results of that parameter study are shown in the table below.

 | No of layers  | No of nodes   | Loss  |
 | ------------- |:-------------:| -----:|